The Best Men’s Dress Shoes 2019 Part 2: Style & Quality Between 400-700$

 They also offer some models with more daring colors such as red, purple and blue and some very interesting sole choices.
 Some of them even have channeled stitching, a feature usually seen in more expensive Brands.
 The lasts are quintessentially British with mostly round toes and some soft-almond shaped.
 You can find more information in their very helpful page.

-Honestly, Tricker’s Shoes are for those that look for a specific thing or something different.
-However, they are way too loud for my taste.
-Some classic models with more discreet soles and finishes do exist but for the price I would personally look elsewhere.
+Honestly, Tricker’s Shoes are (mostly) for those that look for a specific thing or something different.
+However, I must admit the country style might be too loud for my current taste.
+There are classic models and some amazing boots such as the Stow and I would advise checking them out.

 I do like the Gladstone and Burford models!
 If you love brogues and the country style you should definitely consider them.